 Under the Orphan Drug Act, the FDA may grant Orphan Drug Designation to drugs or biologics intended to treat a rare disease or condition-generally a disease or condition that affects fewer than 200,000 individuals in the U.S. or affects more than 200,000 individuals in the U.S. where there is no reasonable expectation that the cost of developing the drug or therapeutic biologic will be recovered from sales in the U.S. Orphan Drug Designation must be requested before submitting an NDA.
 Among the other benefits of Orphan Drug Designation are tax credits for certain research and a waiver of the NDA application user fee.
 After the FDA grants Orphan Drug Designation, the generic identity of the drug and its potential orphan use are disclosed publicly by the FDA.
 Orphan Drug Designation does not convey any advantage in, or shorten the duration of, the regulatory review and approval process.
-The first NDA applicant to receive FDA approval for a particular active ingredient to treat a particular disease with FDA Orphan Drug Designation to a seven-year exclusive marketing period in the U.S. for that product, for that indication.
-During the seven-year exclusivity period, the FDA may not approve any other applications to market the same drug for the same disease, except in limited circumstances, such as a showing of clinical superiority to the product with orphan drug exclusivity or if the FDA finds that the holder of the orphan exclusivity does not prevent the FDA from approving a different drug for the same disease or condition, or the same drug for a barrowing or berevoked by the FDA in certain circumstances, such as if the agency finds that the applicant's request for designation required under the Orphan Drug exclusivity does not prevent the FDA from approving a different drug for the same disease or condition, or the same drug for a same drug be revoked by the FDA in certain circumstances, such as if the agency finds that the applicant's request for designation required under the Orphan Drug Act and its implementing
+The first NDA applicant to receive FDA approval for a particular active ingredient to treat a particular disease with FDA Orphan Drug Designation is entitled to a seven-year exclusive marketing period in the U.S. for that product, for that indication.
+During the seven-year exclusivity period, the FDA may not approve any other applications to market the same drug for the same disease, except in limited circumstances, such as a showing of clinical superiority to the product with orphan drug exclusivity or if the FDA finds that the holder of the orphan exclusivity has not shown that it can assure the availability of sufficient quantities of the orphan product to meet the needs of patients with the disease or condition for which the drug was designated.
+Orphan drug exclusivity does not prevent the FDA from approving a different drug for the same disease or condition, or the same drug for a different disease or condition.
+Such a designation, may also be revoked by the FDA in certain circumstances, such as if the agency finds that the applicant's request for designation request omitted material information required under the Orphan Drug Act and its implementing regulations.